SiebenCorgie/marpii/README.md

 - fxhash: in the cases where we need a hash map/set fx-hash is used for speed.
 - slotmap: Fast and safe Vec-like access for `Passe`s within a Graph.
 - log: logging if enabled
+- winit: Swapchain handling

+### MarpII-mrg

+- marpii/marpii-commands: marpii binding
+- anyhow: convenient error handling.
+- thiserror: For specific errors.
+- fxhash: in the cases where we need a hash map/set fx-hash is used for speed.
+- slotmap: Fast and safe Vec-like access for `Passe`s and resources within a Graph.
+- log: logging if enabled
+- winit: Swapchain handling

 ### MarpII-Commands
 - marpii: marpii binding